-9.6 Shut down, repair and start up of pipelines
+9.6 Shut down, repair and start-up of pipelines

 A hazardous work permit is generally required for shut down, repair and start up and maintenance of pipelines.
-The personnel involved in the work, including contractors, must be qualified and be informed of the abnormal operating conditions related to hydrogen and the tasks to be performed.
+The personnel involved in the work, including contractors, shall be qualified and be informed of the abnormal operating conditions related to hydrogen and the tasks to be performed.
 A positive shut-off is required.
 This shut off can be carried out by:

-- Complete disconnection of the section concerned from the pipeline system - Installing blind flanges

-• Closure and mechanical locking of two valves arranged in tandem with an open venting valve between them (if the valve has an electric drive, the power should also be disconnected) : or a double trunnion mounted ball valve equipped with a body vent.
+- complete disconnection of the section concerned from the pipeline system; - installing blind flanges; or - closure and mechanical locking of two valves arranged in tandem with an open venting valve between them (if the valve has an electric drive, the power should also be disconnected) : or a double trunnion mounted ball valve equipped with a body vent.